Important Links for Academic Information

 All students are expected to have read and studied assignments before class, including the first class of the semester.
 Initial assignments will be posted on the course home pages on LawWeb.
 Professors rely heavily on the traditional law school Socratic method in first-year classes.

 J-Term and Spring Course Enrollment

-The Student Records Office (SRO) enrolls all first-year students in the three required courses in the spring, and 1Ls are required to enroll in 5-7 elective credits during the spring enrollment process occurring in late October and early November via the Lottery Course Selector (LCS) system in LawWeb (details to follow).
+The Student Records Office (SRO) enrolls all first-year students in the three required courses in the spring, and 1Ls are required to enroll in 5-7 elective credits during the spring enrollment process occurring in late October via the Lottery Course Selector (LCS) system in LawWeb (details to follow).
 1Ls can also take one J-term course, but this does not reduce the number of credits required for the spring semester.

 Fall First-Year Final Examinations